 In the Save Data window, select Save All Displayed Data at the top to include all data (radar, tornado and hail data) with the bundle and click OK.

-Exit McIDAS-V.
+Once the saving of the bundle has completed, exit McIDAS-V.

 Restart McIDAS-V.